Skip to main content

 Course outline:

-• 3.2 – Analyse a physical skill performed by self or other (Golf, tennis or discrete skill of your choice) [3 credits, Internal]
+• 3.2 – Analyse a physical skill performed by self or other (Golf, tennis or discrete skill of your choice) [3 Credits, Internal]

-• 3.3 – Evaluate the effectiveness of a performance improvement programme [4 credits, Internal]
+• 3.3 – Evaluate the effectiveness of a performance improvement programme [4 Credits, Internal]

-• 3.4 – Demonstrate quality performance of a physical activity in an applied setting (Duathlon/Mountain Biking) [4 credits, Internal]
+• 3.4 – Demonstrate quality performance of a physical activity in an applied setting (Duathlon/Mountain Biking) [4 Credits, Internal]

-• 3.5 – Students will examine a current physical activity event, trend or issue impacting on New Zealand society [4 credits, Internal]
+• 3.5 – Students will examine a current physical activity event, trend or issue impacting on New Zealand society [4 Credits, Internal]

-• 3.7 Analyse issues in safety management for outdoor activity to devise safety management strategies [3 credits, Internal]
+• 3.7 – Analyse issues in safety management for outdoor activity to devise safety management strategies [3 Credits, Internal]

-Special equipment and costs: Physical Education uniform ($45), Mountain Biking in Term 2 ($220).
+Special equipment and costs: Physical Education uniform ($45), Mountain Biking in Term 2 ($140).

 Continuation of subject: This can be a prerequisite for various sports-oriented courses at universities and polytechnics.